clara-coding/test/README.md

-# :triangular_ruler::books: ECSE223 CoolSupplies Project: Team N
+# :triangular_ruler::books: ECSE223 CoolSupplies Project: Team 9

-_(Edit this file as needed, then remove this sentence)._

 ## Project Overview

-_Provide a one-sentence overview of your project here._
+P9's implementation of the CoolSupplies app for ECSE 223 (Model-Based Programming)

 For more information about the CoolSupplies application, please consult the [wiki](../../wiki).